-Unleash your potential at Salford University!
+Unleash your potential at the University of Salford!
 Each school has an Employability Hub connecting you to valuable opportunities like work placements, internships, and team projects.

 Gain industry-specific skills and discover your ideal career path while making yourself a competitive candidate.
 Contact the dedicated advisors in your school for personalised support, drop-in sessions, events and access to a range of employability activities.